mlochbaum/BQN/spec/primitive.md

 Additionally, the **Floor** function `⌊` returns the largest integer smaller than or equal to the argument, or the argument itself if it is `¯∞` or `∞`.
 It's needed because the arithmetic operations give no fixed-time way to determine if a value is an integer.
 Floor gives an error if the argument is an atom other than a number.

+The functions **Modulus** `|`, and **Square Root** and **Root** `√`, defined in reference.bqn may also be implemented as basic arithmetic rather than using the definitions in terms of the functions above, as this can allow for higher precision (it shouldn't affect other definitions, as these only use integer `|`, which is exact).
+Any replacements should approximate the definition computed with infinite precision.
+This is particularly recommended for Modulus in a typical floating-point implementation, because the definition with `÷` loses precision when `𝕩` is much larger than `𝕨` and is less useful for some numerical applications.

 ### Comparison

 Two kinds of comparison are needed to define BQN's primitives: *equality* comparison and *ordered* comparison.